 Every finding from task-technology fit research directly influenced how splitty approaches restaurant bill splitting:

-“Match tool to task requirements”splitty does one thing—restaurant bills—and does it in 30 seconds
+“Match tool to task requirements”splitty does one thing—restaurant bills—and does it fast

 ”Switching costs lock users into mismatched tools”No account required.
 No history to abandon.
 Zero switching cost.

-”Itemized splitting prevents 37% overspending”Receipt scanning reads every line item.
+”Equal splitting drives ~37% more spending”Receipt scanning reads every line item.
 Assign each to who ordered it.

-”Friction at payment time kills completion”One-tap Venmo requests sent before the card comes back
+”Friction at payment time kills completion”A pre-filled payment request for each person, ready before the card comes back

 The bottom line